-Coleys has partnered with Automatic Parts to offer the highest quality metal and plastic parts, and components.
+Coleys acquired Automatic Parts in 2009 to offer the highest quality metal and plastic parts and components.
 With more than 50 years of innovation, investment, and experience, we’ve refined our processes and expanded our partnerships, leading to quick turnarounds, a high level of performance including on-time deliveries, low prices, and creative stocking programs.
 Request a quote or contact us to learn more about our Swiss Screw Machining services from Coleys and Automatic Parts.

 Swiss Screw Machining Process

 Swiss screw machining was first designed for Swiss watchmaking and developed over time to accommodate aircraft, technology, and medical industries.
 Swiss screw machining differs from regular machining by using subtractive manufacturing that employs guide bushing to maintain a closer distance between the main spindle and the cutting tool.

 This process is often used to make precise cylindrical parts and products quickly and efficiently.
 This unique type of machining produces the kind of perfection that keeps machines with a compact design running smoothly with limited downtime, while performing multiple operations simultaneously, much like the Swiss originally intended.